NOC-MSM/nemo_cookbook/docs/docs/howto.md

 nemo.cell_area(grid="gridT", dim="k")
 ```

-Importantly, the `dim` argument represents the dimensional orthogonal to the grid cell area to be compute.
+Importantly, the `dim` argument represents the dimensional orthogonal to the grid cell area to be computed.
 For **T** grid points, this results in the following grid cell areas:

 | `dim`   | Grid Cell Area           |
 | ----------- | ---------------------- |